IVTore/Tore.Core/README.md

    - request.Content.Headers.ContentType.MediaType properties,

 When request.content is non null, content property of instance is ignored.
-If accept or mediaType is set through request.Content.Headers respective Com instance properties must be empty.
+If accept or mediaType is set through request.Content.Headers respective Com accept and mediaType properties must be empty.

 Please read the comments on the code at least once for using this class efficiently.